 This 'smaller-is-better' motto applies mostly to modern cut diamonds.
 Old cut diamonds had much larger cutlets which draw your eye into the stone and have their own unique beauty!

-For more diamond pro-tips & tricks, visit our blog!And as always, use these terms and measurements as a guideline, but more importantly, listen to your intuition when picking diamonds and gemstones.
+For more diamond pro-tips & tricks, visit our blog!And as always, use these terms and measurements as a guideline, but more importantly, listen to your intuition when picking diamonds and gemstones (and always consult with an expert jeweler if you're unsure).
 Just like choosing your partner, good-on-paper is great, but it’s nowhere near the whole picture!

 For diamond or jewelry-related questions of any kind, send us a message anytime or book a free virtual consultation – we’re always here to chat about our favorite topic!